yvanlebras/scitizen/README.md

 # Requirements

+## Package dependencies

+bzip2
 imagemagick

-then
+rabbitmq-server (recommended)
+mongodb
+influxdb (optional for time based statistics)

+## Npm dependencies

+In scitizen directory run:

+    npm install -g grunt-cli
     npm install

-# Running

-forever start -l forever.log -o out.log -e err.log app.js --NODE_CONFIG_DIR=.

-node app.js --NODE_CONFIG_DIR=.
+Optional: forever can be used to launch the program in background

+    npm install -g forever

-Ensure 2d index on db location  :
+Ensure 2d index on db location in mongo database:

+    mongo scitizen
     // For mongo 2.2
-    db.images.ensureIndex( { "fields.location" : "2d" })
+    >db.images.ensureIndex( { "fields.location" : "2d" })

-    // GeoJSON in loc, for mongo 2.4 db.images.ensureIndex({ "fields.loc" : "2dsphere" })
+    // GeoJSON in loc, for mongo 2.4
+    >db.images.ensureIndex({ "fields.loc" : "2dsphere" })

 If using InfluxDb for stats, the *scitizen* database must be created first.

-Scitizen supports background tasks scheduling (for image resizing for example) with RabbitMQ (needs to be installed).
+# Running

+## Web server

+The web server can be executed on one or multiple nodes for scalability.
+Server will listen by default on port 3000, you may need an HTTP proxy to forward requests from port 80 to port 3000.

+As a daemon:

+    forever start -l forever.log -o out.log -e err.log app.js

+For development

+    node app.js

+## Background task processor

+The background task processor manage long running tasks such as project deletion, image rescaling etc...
-This allows to execute multiple message receivers on multiple nodes to horizontaly scale the background tasks management.
+Process can be executed on one or multiple nodes to manage tasks scalability.

-To do so, configure rabbitmq in the config file and execute on one or more nodes:
+Web servers and background task processors dialog via the RabbitMQ messaging application.

+As a daemon:

+    forever start -l amqp.log -o amqpout.log -e amqperr.log tasks/amqp-receive.js

+For development

-    node tasks/amqp-receives nodeid
+    node tasks/amqp-receive.js

-    nodeid is a node unique identifier.

 If you do not wish to use rabbitmq, simply set the rabbitmq host to empty string ('').
-Background tasks can be run manually (or croned) with:
+Background tasks can then be run manually (or croned) with:

-  node tasks/amqp-publish
+    node tasks/background.js

 # License